Manzanillo, Santa Teresa

 The best place for swimming is on Playa Ario, a 10-min hike north, across from the Rio Manzanillo.
 The coastal strip from here until the estuary of the Rio Bongo belongs to the » Wildlife Reserve Caletas Ario which protects sea turtles who come to these lonesome beaches to lay their eggs.

 Although Manzanillo is only a 20 min drive away from the bustling surf town of » Santa Teresa the tranquil beach village has so far escaped touristic development.
-There aren't any hotels in Manzanillo, only a small nature lodge hidden in the hills and some vacation rentals and simple cabinas for rent.
-A beachside restaurant serves typical Costa Rican dishes, and there are two small grocery store which sell basic supplies.
+There aren't any hotels in Manzanillo, only a small nature lodge hidden in the hills and some vacation rentals.
+A beachside restaurant serves typical Costa Rican dishes with nice beach and sunset views.

 The Caletas-Ario Wildlife Refuge